 Myth: VPNs guarantee total anonymity.

 Reality: VPNs improve privacy by encrypting data and masking your IP, but they aren’t a magic shield.
 Lawful tracing can still occur with proper warrants, and some VPNs log data.
 Use a reputable provider with strong privacy practices and security features for better protection.
-Does microsoft edge use vpn edge secure network explained: how it works, differences from a real vpn, and how to use it
+Cyberghost vpn for microsoft edge extension: how to install, use, optimize, and compare for Windows 10/11 and Edge 2026

 Myth: All VPNs have strong privacy guarantees.